SyncfusionExamples/asp-net-mvc-animation/README.md

 # How to display the animation effects in ASP.NET MVC controls?

-This resoisitory contains the sample that how to display the animation effects in ASP.NET MVC controls.
+This repository contains the sample that how to display the animation effects in ASP.NET MVC controls.

 ## Prerequisites